Relationship. A hot topic for INFJs.

 Often, even before I ask someone out, I will already have a conversation with the other person in my head.
 Be it friends or love interest.
 We INFJs tend to retreat to our inner world of fantasy.
 Our imagination is better than the real thing, isn’t it?

-But it’s unhealthy for an INFJs to keep idealizing our relationships.
-Not only are we escaping reality, we might paint an over-rosy picture of our partner and fall prey to narcissism.
+But it’s unhealthy for an INFJ to keep idealizing our relationships.
+Not only are we escaping reality, but we might also paint an over-rosy picture of our partner and fall prey to narcissism.

 INFJs see the potential in other people.